saucelabs/sauce-docs/docs/testrunner-toolkit/configuration/espresso.md

 ### `clearPackageData`

-__Description__: Removes all shared state from your device's CPU and memory after each test.
+__Description__: Removes all shared states from the testing device's CPU and memory at the completion of each test.

 __Type__: *bool*